michwjiang/Statistics-Analysis-R/README.md

 ALL RIGHTS RESERVED

-Some regression analysis and extreme value stat in R
+Some statistics, analysis and extreme value stat in R